 What to Do

 You can enjoy snorkeling, swimming, and diving even with the colder water temperatures.
-It is a good idea to bring a wetsuit with you to keep you warm (or rent one in town).
+It's a good idea to bring a wetsuit with you to keep you warm (or rent one in town).
 In addition to the abundant wildlife sightings, September is the perfect time to enjoy walking, hiking, and visiting different islands.

 Events in September

 Traveling to the Galápagos Islands in September?
-Check out these great itineraries.
+Check out these great itineraries

 More Helpful Information